A Busy Developer’s Guide to Database Storage Engines — The Basics

 Pros & Cons

 LSM engines are the de facto standard today for handling workloads with large fast-growing data.
-The primary reason behind their success is their ability to do fast sequential writes (as opposed to slow random writes in B-Tree engines) especially on modern flash-based SSDs that are inherently better suited for sequential access.
-They are also better suited for tiered storage where different types of storage with different performance/cost characteristics, such as RAM, SSD, HDD, remote file store (such as AWS S3) can be leveraged, especially when data volume grows beyond what can be stored on a single storage mechanism.
+The primary reason behind their success is their ability to do fast sequential writes (as opposed to slow random writes in B-tree engines) especially on modern flash-based SSDs that are inherently better suited for sequential access.
+They are also better suited for tiered storage where different types of storage with different performance/cost characteristics, such as RAM, SSD, HDD, and remote file stores (such as AWS S3), can be leveraged, especially when data volume grows beyond what can be stored on a single storage mechanism.

 Real World Usage

-As noted previously WiredTiger, also MongoDB’s new default storage engine, comes in both B-Tree and LSM configurations.
-However, MongoDB ships WiredTiger in only B-Tree configuration with the rationale of keeping it simple for users.
+As noted previously WiredTiger, MongoDB’s default storage engine, comes in both B-tree and LSM configurations.
+However, MongoDB ships WiredTiger in only B-tree configuration with the rationale of keeping it simple for users.
 As expected, the result is poor write performance for workloads with large data volumes.
 As noted in the MongoDB JIRA for LSM Support, users deal with this issue by adding a separate in-memory data tier such as Redis to offload some of the incoming write requests and then persist only aggregate results in MongoDB.
-While this solution may look like an application-level change of a B-Tree engine to LSM (where Redis becomes the in-memory C0 component), it is more complex and error-prone (including data loss) than using a true LSM engine.
+While this solution may look like an application-level change of a B-tree engine to LSM (where Redis becomes the in-memory C0 component), it is more complex and error-prone (including data loss) than using a true LSM engine.